 This article describes the steps to restore a thin-provisioned VMDK image export to a VMware vSphere environment.
-Two conversion methods are provided: VMware Converter & vmkfstools (VMware command line).
+There are two conversion methods you can use: VMware Converter & vmkfstools (VMware command line).

 Use the VMDK / VMDK-linked export method if you need to copy the image export as thick-provisioned.